 It is very important for the influencers to remain authentic to their followers, just as the followers are used to.
 Therefore, don't be surprised if you receive several rejections despite a suitable budget.
-Sometimes it is also enough if the influencer wears a T-shirt with their logo on it as a sponsor in one of their regular videos.
-But always keep in mind the target audience that is mostly present on this platform.
+Sometimes it is also enough if the influencer wears a T-shirt with your logo on it as a sponsor in one of his regular videos.
+But always keep in mind the target audience that is mostly represented on this platform.
 So you won't be able to sell hearing aids on Tiktok 🙂

 TikTok Paid Ads

 Last but not least are the Tiktok Ads.
 These ads can be placed via the newly created TikTok Ad Manager.
 But is it worth it for me and how does advertising on Tiktok actually work?
 These are two questions we have also investigated.

 If you live in Germany, you can start right away on your own and create an account under Sign-up for TikTok Ads create.
 However, if you live in Switzerland or Austria, you will have to contact TikTok's customer service.
 The first steps will be to create an account.
 Here you will have to enter your email address, country, industry etc..
 After that, you will be asked to provide more details about your company.
 Starting with your web address and ending with payment information.